minetonight/darts-window-cricket/roadmap.md

-v   ) add font and nice checks for marks v   ) make the fonts larger v   ) the diff label must become 90% white 10% grayed
+v   ) add font and nice checks for marks v   ) make the fonts larger v   ) the diff label must become 90% white 10% grayed v   ) setup nice fonts

 v   ) add vusual hit counter in sectors with dots, for current round only

-v   ) the game counts the rounds v   ) the game shows the mpr marks per round next to the diff for each player v   )) just the layout
+v   ) the game counts the rounds v   ) the game shows the mpr marks per round next to the diff for each player
+    )) mpr is with 2 decimals: 1.92, not 1.9
+v   )) just the layout

     ) implement undo last mark button